-Students will be able to order adjective within a sentences according to conventional patterns when writing.
+- Students will be able to order adjectives within a sentence according to conventional patterns when writing.

 - Introduce your lesson by reviewing information about adjectives and their role in sentences (describing nouns).